Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/comparative-matrix.md

 - Thiessen (2011)
 - Unicode SignWriting

-It does not replace the fuller series, and it does not attempt to summarize every review now present in the project.
+It does not replace the fuller series, and it does not attempt to summarize every review included in the release.

 Its purpose is narrower: